-We asked nine subjects (A~I, all males, mean age 23 years) to wear the helmet implemented in Section 3 and collected sensor data.
-The sampling rate is approximately 30 Hz.
-The subjects put it on for two seconds to collect data, then put it off, and put it on again for two seconds to collect data, tough which a set of two samples is obtained.
-By collecting data of ten sets (20 samples) from each subject, a total of 180 samples (2 secondsx20 samples x 9 subjects) were collected.
+We instructed nine subjects (A–I, all male, mean age 23 years) to wear the helmet implemented in Section 3 and collected sensor data.
+The sampling rate was approximately 30 Hz.
+The subjects put the helmet on for 2 s to collect data, then took it off and put it on again for 2 s to collect data, through which a set of two samples was obtained.
+By collecting data of 10 sets (20 samples) from each subject, a total of 180 samples (2 s x 20 samples x 9 subjects) were collected.
 Up to four sets of data were collected per person per day.
-In order to collect data on the various positions of the sensors and head as the helmet was worn, a rest period of at least 30 minutes was provided between sets.
+To collect data for various positions of the sensors and head, a rest period of at least 30 minutes was provided between sets.

 4.2 User Identification Method

 4.2.1 Evaluation environment.
-We evaluated the proposed method in five-fold cross-validation manner that 80% (16 samples) of data collected from each subject were trained and 20% (four samples) were tested.
-In order to investigate the effect of the number of sensors used, identification accuracies for all combinations of sensors from one sensor to 32 sensors were measured.
+We evaluated the proposed method using 5-fold cross-validation in which 80% of the data (16 samples) collected from each subject were trained and 20% (four samples) were tested.
+To investigate the effect of the number of sensors used, the identification accuracy for all combinations of sensors from 1–32 sensors was measured.

-* To simulate a half helmet which is commonly used at a construc-* tion site, all combinations of sensors from 1 to 20 sensors aligned in the top half out of 32 sensors; four sensors at the top of the head and 16 sensors around the top half of the head.
-These 20 sensors are the sensors #0-#19 in Figure 7.
-In this evaluation, two types of sensor configurations are tested: a full-face helmet with 32 sensors and a half helmet when 20 sensors.
+To simulate a half helmet, which is commonly used at construction sites, the identification accuracy for all combinations of sensors from 1 to 20 sensors limited in the top half out of 32 sensors were measured.
+These 20 sensors are sensors #0–#19 in Figure 7.
+In this evaluation, two types of sensor configurations were tested: a full-face helmet with 32 sensors and a half helmet with 20 sensors.

 4.2.2 Results and discussion.
-The accuracy of user identification with a full-face helmets and a half helmet is shown in Table 1 and Table 2.
-The numbers shown in "Sensors used" are the sensor number in Figure 7.
-For a full-face helmet, when the number of sensors is 32, the number of sensor combination is one (32C32 = 1), and when the number of sensors is 31, the highest accuracy of 32C31 = 32 combinations is shown in the table.
-For a half helmet, when the number of sensors is 20, the number of sensor combination is one and when the number of sensor is 19, the highest accuracy of 19 combination is shown in the table.
-For one through four sensors, the regularization parameter of SVM is set to C = 1.0, and the sensor combination with the highest accuracy was recorded.
-Then, the best C was searched by grid search for the sensor combination, and the highest accuracy is shown in the tables.
+The accuracy of user identification with a full-face helmet and half helmet is presented in Tables 1 and 2.
+The numbers listed in the Sensors used column are the number of sensors in Figure 7.
+For a full-face helmet, when the number of sensors was 32, the number of sensor combinations was 1 (32C32 = 1), and when the number of sensors was 31, the highest accuracy of 32C31 = 32 combinations is presented in the table.
+For a half helmet, when the number of sensors was 20, the number of sensor combinations was 1, and when the number of sensor was 19, the highest accuracy of 20 combination is presented in the table.
+For one to four sensors, the regularization parameter of the SVM was set to C = 1.0, and the sensor combination with the highest accuracy was recorded.
+Then, the best C was determined by grid search for the sensor combination, and the highest accuracy is presented in Tables 1 and 2.

-We found that all the accuracies when 32 and 31 sensors for full-face helmet are used and 20 and 19 sensors for half helmet are used were all 1.000.
-Therefore, we measured the accuracy from one sensor until the accuracy reaches to 1.000 and skipped the measurement of accuracies for more sensors.
+We determined that the accuracy was 1.000 when 32 and 31 sensors were used for the full-face helmet and 20 and 19 sensors were used for the half helmet.
+Therefore, we measured the accuracy from one sensor until the accuracy reached 1.000 and skipped the measurement of the accuracy for additional sensors.

-For full-face helmet, nine subjects were identified with 100% accuracy when the number of sensors was five.
-The accuracy was 99.4% with four sensors, 97.2% with three sensors, and 92.2% with two sensors.
-However, the accuracy dropped significantly to 61.7% when the number of sensors was one.
+For the full-face helmet, nine subjects were identified with 100% accuracy when five sensors were used.
+The accuracy was 99.4% using four sensors, 97.2% using three sensors, and 92.2% using two sensors.
+However, the accuracy significantly decreased to 61.7% using one sensor.

-Table 1: Identification accuracy with a full-face helmet; sensors are reduced
+Table 1: Identification accuracy with a full-face helmet, where the number of sensors was reduced

 from 32 to 1.